PengJia6/MSHunter/README.md

 # MShunter
 ## plese see the help of each command

+If you have any question about this software, please contact with Peng Jia (pengjia@stu.xjtu.edu.cn)

 ## To do
 * remove the useless codes and build a new analysis project (√)